Temiloluwa/sagemaker_auto_mpg/Blog.md

 ```

 ## Stage 2: Model Training and Evaluation
-The python libary `smexperiments` is used for Experment tracking in Sagemaker.
-A Trial in sagemaker is synonymous to an MLFlow run.
-Depending on the complexity of the solution, a trial could cover multiple ML workflow stages for example model training and evaluation stage or just a single hyperparameter optimization step.
-What's important is that metrics are logged for each trial run so that they can be compared to one another.
+The different python libary `smexperiments` is used for Experment tracking in Sagemaker.
+A Trial in Sagemaker is synonymous to an MLFlow run.
+A trial could consist of multiple ML workflow stages, depending on the complexity of the solution.
+For example, model training and evaluation or just a single hyperparameter optimization step could be considered a trial.
+What's important is that metrics are logged for each trial run to enable the comparison of different trials.

 I created a trial for just the training step and attributed it to the created experiment using the `experiment_name` parameter in the `Trial.create` call.

 ``` python